computational-expression/activity11/README.md

 ## Overview

 It's time to start thinking about your **final course project**!
-This will be your opportunity to apply everything you've learned in CMPSC 100 to create something meaningful and interesting.
+This will be your opportunity to apply everything you have learned in CMPSC 100 to create something meaningful and interesting.

 ## Project Requirements (Preview)